RCmags/pulseInput/README.md

 ![image](diagram.png)

 # Dependencies
 This library depends on the [PinChangeInterrupt](https://github.com/NicoHood/PinChangeInterrupt) library.
-As such, it is compatible with many Arduinos (Uno, Nano, Mega, etc), digiSpark ATTinys boards, etc. Please see the documentation of PinChangeInterrupt to see if your board is supported.
+As such, it is compatible with many Arduinos (Uno, Nano, Mega, etc) and digiSpark ATTinys boards.
+Please see the documentation of PinChangeInterrupt to see if your board is supported.